delaneyj/datastar/code/go/site/static/md/examples/dialogs_browser.md

 </button>
 ```

-The value provided by the user to the prompt dialog is fed back into the store, and the confirm dialog is used to determine whether the request should be sent.
+The value provided by the user to the prompt dialog is fed back into the signals, and the confirm dialog is used to determine whether the request should be sent.